 When it came time to climb behind the wheel while intoxicated, both interns had better reaction times as drunk drivers than while texting - sober - in the driver seat.

-Teens and Texting and Driving
+Teens and Texting

 One of the most alarming aspects of distracted driving is how prevalent it is among teenagers.
 This group is particularly vulnerable to the effects of texting and driving for a couple of reasons.
 Firstly, as brand new driver license holders, they're inexperienced.
 Secondly, as a Common Sense Media poll showed, half of the teens consider themselves to be suffering from smartphone addiction.
 This is a deadly combination - literally - given that motor vehicle accidents are the leading killer of American teenagers.